Windows Active Directory Inventory Source

 The following information is collected:

-Install a single Active Directory Source to collect inventory data from the entire AD domain.
+Install a single Active Directory Source to collect inventory data from your entire AD domain.

 To configure a Windows Active Directory Inventory Source: